 Selling gift cards

-Do you sell gift cards?
+Do you sell gift cards (gift vouchers)?
 Then your customer can exchange this gift card for a product or service, but it does not entitle him or her to a monetary compensation.
 You must state the terms and conditions on the gift card or in a leaflet or booklet that you provide with the card.
 You may also refer to a website where your terms and conditions are specified.
 You must put the expiry date on the card.
-It should be valid for at least 1 year, unless you can demonstrate a shorter period to be reasonable (for example drinks vouchers).
+It should be valid for at least 2 years, unless you can demonstrate a shorter period to be reasonable (for example drinks coupons).
 If there is no issue date nor an expiry date stated on the gift card, it will be valid for an indefinite period of time.
 If there is an issue date but no expiry date on the card, the holder has at least 5 years to redeem the gift card.